memcachier/docs/heroku_articles/expressjs-memcache.md

 // ...
 ```

-Deploy it to Heroku and submit some numbers to find primes:
+Deploy these changes to Heroku and submit some numbers to find primes:

 ```term
 $ git commit -am 'Add caching'
 $ git push heroku master
 ```

 The page should work just as before.
-However, under the hood already calculated
+However, under the hood, already calculated
 primes are now cached.
-To see what is going on in your cache open the MemCachier
+To see what's going on in your cache, open the MemCachier
 dashboard:

 ```term